-At a recent conference for economics teachers, has been described as “caring more about economics and economics instruction than anyone else!”
-Dr. Charkins lead the passing of mandatory economics instruction at the high school level in the state of California, developed the MoneyWise Teen program and has been a vigorous advocate for K-12 economics instruction.
+Dr. Charkins has been described as “caring more about economics and economics instruction than anyone else!”
+Throughout his career, he has lent his expertise to the campaign to pass of mandatory economics instruction at the high school level in the state of California, developed the MoneyWise Teen program, and has been a passionate advocate for K-12 economics instruction.
 He is a former executive director of CCEE and one of the instrumental founders of CASET, a partner of CCEE.

 Jane Lopus, PhD Director, is an accomplished researcher, curriculum writer, and international consultant.
 She has authored Economics in Action! as well as materials for the national CEE; She has been an integral part of bringing economics and personal finance education to many countries of the former soviet union and continues to work with them, currently Ukraine.

 Department of Economics Director, Center for Economic Education, San Jose State University

 Director of the Center for Economic Education at San Jose State University helped to re-establish the Center in 2000 and has been at the lead in training and collaborating with AP teachers to ensure high school students are successful in college.